vg-lab/NeuroTessMeshDocs/source/02-NeuroTessMeshUserInterface.rst

 Edit and save panel
 ^^^^^^^^^^^^^^^^^^^

+The **edit and save** panel list the neurons in the scene colored by the selected coloring method in the render panel.
+The neurons are listed in this panel using the pattern *(id) (morphological type)* in its naming.

+  - **Show additional information**: adds the function and layer information to the neuron name (if available).
   - **Select Neuron**: select the target neuron from a list of the neurons in the current scene.
   - **Parameters**: different parameters to modify the reconstructed neuronal mesh.